Oxford college recommends removal of Cecil Rhodes statue

 His statue was removed from the University of Cape Town in South Africa in 2015 after students led a “Rhodes Must Fall” campaign.

 A similar campaign has sought the removal of his statue in Oxford.
-The movement had gained new momentum since the death of George Floyd spurred anti-racism protests around the world and a renewed debate on colonialism in Britain.
+The movement had gained new momentum since the death of George Floyd spurred anti-racism protests around the world and a renewed debate on colonialism and its legacy in Britain.

-Earlier this month, protesters in the English city of Bristol pulled down a controversial statue of slave trader Edward Colston and threw it into the harbor.
+Earlier this month, Black Lives Matter protesters pulled down a controversial statue of 17th-century slave trader Edward Colston in the English city of Bristol and threw it into the harbor.
+Colston was prominently involved in England’s slaving company, the Royal African Company, which transported tens of thousands of Africans across the Atlantic Ocean.

-Oriel’s governors said the commission would include people from academia, education policy, law, politics and journalism and would investigate broader issues of diversity at the college.
+Oriel’s governors said the new commission would include people from academia, education policy, law, politics and journalism.
+The commission aims to look into how to improve access to black and ethnic minority students and faculty, and review “how the college’s 21st-century commitment to diversity can sit more easily with its past.”

-The statue will stay up until the inquiry finishes its work later this year.
+The Rhodes statue will stay up until the inquiry finishes its work later this year.